shendurelab/LACHESIS/README.txt

 This LACHESIS distribution includes a small sample dataset - specifically, a reduced version of the hESC dataset - that allows you to try out running LACHESIS.
 To run it, go into the LACHESIS directory and type `Lachesis INIs/test_case.ini`.
 The file test_case.ini gives the parameters that control how LACHESIS is run, in this case including the input files from the sample dataset.
 On my computer, LACHESIS takes 3 minutes to run on this dataset, most of which is in file I/O.

 A directory called out_test/ will be created and will contain the results from this run.
-A summary of the results is in the file ReportChart.txt; the main output files are in the subdirectory main_results/; other intermediate results are in the subdirectory cached_data.
+A summary of the results is in the file REPORT.txt; the main output files are in the subdirectory main_results/; other intermediate results are in the subdirectory cached_data.
 The results from this test case won't be very good because the dataset of Hi-C links is so small, but they should give you an idea of what to expect from LACHESIS.